SommieOgu/MathWebsite/README.md

 If you have VSCode, we recommend using that.
 You may wish to try opening it using this extension, which we used while coding these no-input demos: https://marketplace.visualstudio.com/items?itemName=ms-vscode.live-server

+**To test out the entire website**, please note you will need XAMPP. **Download the entire folder and run it.**

+# Usage Tips & Known Limitations
-The MathJax coloring keeps breaking.
+- The MathJax coloring keeps breaking.
 If that happens, reloading tends to fix the problem.

-**To test out the entire website**, please note you will need XAMPP. **Download the entire folder and run it.**
+- If the full website is not working, you should download **WorkingMathDisplayExample.html** and run it locally (by opening it in a web browser).